 ___________________________________________________________________________________________

+Likely made by the Price Collar Button Machine Co., c. ~1905, 10 3/4".
+This is a plated cast iron vendor that dispenses a collar button for a nickel.
+It's dense and has great heft for its size, which is a feature I like in a machine.
 I was gonna list this as a "Price Collar Button vendor (rare version)" but before I did I checked Silent Salesmen Too and shazam!---there it is, listed as Mystery 2 on page 232.
 Mr. Enes wrote that "some people think that the Mystery 2 was made by the Price Collar Button Machine Co.," and you can count me among those people.
-I know that Bill always did his homework and I'm guessing he didn't come across definitive evidence that this is a Price---hence he was conservative in his description---but it's by far the most likely reason for the similarities.
-My gut tells me this is earlier than the more common Price Collar Button machine, and if that's correct then that makes the more common Price model the successor to the model above.
-If so, then Price made the more common model either as a knock-off or after having acquired a license from the original manufacturer, and at that point we start down a trail of speculation that contradicts Occam's razor.
-My impression that it's early is why I noted this model's date as ~1905, which is the date that Mr. Enes assigned to the more common Price model.
+I know Bill always did his homework and I'm guessing he didn't come across definitive evidence that this is a Price---hence he was circumspect in his description---but it's the most likely reason for the similarities.
+My gut tells me this is earlier than the more common Price Collar Button machine, which would make the more common Price model the successor to the one above.

 ___________________________________________________________________________________________